gristlabs/grist-core/README.md

 # Grist

 Grist is a modern relational spreadsheet.
-It combines the flexibility of a spreadsheet with the robustness of a database to organize your data and make you more productive.
+It combines the flexibility of a spreadsheet with the robustness of a database.

-This repository, `grist-core`, is the heart of Grist, and has what you need to run a powerful spreadsheet hosting server.
-If you wish to view and edit spreadsheets stored locally, another option is to use the [`grist-electron`](https://github.com/gristlabs/grist-electron) desktop app for Linux, Mac, and Windows.
-And to show Grist spreadsheets on a website without any special back-end support, you can use [`grist-static`](https://github.com/gristlabs/grist-static), a fully in-browser build of Grist.
+* `grist-core` (this repo) has what you need to run a powerful spreadsheet hosting server.
+* [`grist-electron`](https://github.com/gristlabs/grist-electron) is a Linux/macOS/Windows desktop app for viewing and editing spreadsheets stored locally.
+* [`grist-static`](https://github.com/gristlabs/grist-static) is a fully in-browser build of Grist for displaying spreadsheets on a website without back-end support.

-The `grist-core` repository is the basis for all these options, and for the hosted spreadsheet services offered by [Grist Labs](https://getgrist.com), an NYC-based company 🇺🇸 that is the main developer of Grist, and by [ANCT Données et Territoires](https://donnees.incubateur.anct.gouv.fr/toolbox/grist), a French government agency 🇫🇷 whose developers have made many contributions to the codebase.
+The `grist-core` repo is the heart of Grist, including the hosted services offered by [Grist Labs](https://getgrist.com), an NYC-based company 🇺🇸 and Grist's main developer.
+The French government agency [ANCT Données et Territoires](https://donnees.incubateur.anct.gouv.fr/toolbox/grist) 🇫🇷 has also made significant contributions to the codebase.

 The `grist-core`, `grist-electron`, and `grist-static` repositories are all open source (Apache License, Version 2.0).

+> Questions?
+Feedback?
+Want to share what you're building with Grist?
+Join our [official Discord server](https://discord.gg/MYKpYQ3fbP) or visit our [Community forum](https://community.getgrist.com/).

 https://user-images.githubusercontent.com/118367/151245587-892e50a6-41f5-4b74-9786-fe3566f6b1fb.mp4